 Ancient Traditions – New Experiences

-Andrius Šližys, self-taught potter.
-Born in Lithuania 1988 and since 2010 living in Netherlands.
-I grew up in an artistic environment, where creativity became natural to me.
-From an early age I was introduced to many forms of art and craft.
-During my life I have been participating in various festivals, concerts, exhibitions, contests, creative collectives, art projects.
-Pottery is more to me than just a way to earn a living, it is way to look for meaning, truth and harmony in my life.
+Andrius Šližys, a self-taught potter.
+I was born in Lithuania 1988 and have lived in the Netherlands since 2010.
+I grew up in an artistic environment where creativity became natural to me.
+From an early age, I was introduced to many forms of arts and crafts.
+During my life, I have participated in various festivals, concerts, exhibitions, contests, creative collectives, and art projects.
+To me, pottery is more than just a way to earn a living; it is a way to look for meaning and harmony in my life.

-Though I use many pottery techniques, mostly I am engaged in leaven ceramics.
-This ancient pottery technique came from my homeland and was very common in medieval Lithuania.
-One unique future of this technique is that pots will never turn out identical, each and every piece has own character.
-Other future – no glazing.
-It was used long before glazes was introduced to Europe, and main purpose of leaven ceramics was to waterproof pots.
-Most intriguing part of these ceramics is process itself, when red hot ~1000°C pot is pulled out of a kiln and immersed into specially prepared liquid.
-Liquid has to be prepared and leavened few days in advance and it can be made of various flour, sugar, yeast, rye, wheat, peas, oats, beetroot and etc. Natural, chemicals-free, environment friendly.
-Always unexpected and mesmerizing results.
-100% handmade, authentic ceramics.
+While I use many pottery techniques, I am mostly engaged in leaven ceramics.
+This ancient pottery technique comes from my homeland and was very common in medieval Lithuania.
+One unique future of this technique is that pots will never turn out identical to one another—each and every piece has its own unique character.
+Another future: no glazing.
+This technique was used long before glazes were introduced to Europe, and the main purpose of leaven ceramics was to waterproof pots.
+The most intriguing part of this type of ceramics is the process itself.
+When red-hot—1000°C—the pot is pulled out of a kiln and immersed into a specially prepared liquid.
+The liquid has to be prepared and leavened a few days in advance, and it can be made with various ingredients, such as flour, sugar, yeast, rye, wheat, peas, oats, beetroot, and more.
+Leaven ceramics are natural, chemical-free, and environmentally friendly.
+It always produces unexpected and mesmerising results.
+Leaven ceramics are 100% handmade, authentic ceramics.